 Hang drying flowers by is the traditional way of preserving them to use as food, medicine, or decoration.
-While this method of drying flowers takes a lot longer than using an oven or microwave, it works just as effectively.
+While this method of drying flowers takes a lot longer than using an oven, it works just as effectively.

-If you are an off the grid homesteader, or simply want to dry a large batch of edible or medicinal flowers at once, the hang drying method might be the best wild edible preservation method for you.
+If you are an off the grid homesteader, or simply want to dry a large batch of edible or non-edible flowers at once, the hang drying method might be the best wild edible preservation method for you.
+You could also dry them in an oven, microwave, or dehydrator, but this method doesn’t require you have any equipment.

 Flower Hang Drying Basics